francescor/wirego/README.md

 # wirego

-`wirego` is a simple script to manage your many Wireguard's profiles
+`wirego` is a basic script to manage your many Wireguard's profiles.

 ## Installation